Ashland Community Acupuncture

 .... and many more!
 If your condition is not listed here, give us a call to find out if we can help you!

 Thursday: 2 - 7pm

 There are eight recliners in our treatment room.
 Receiving acupuncture in a group/community setting has many benefits; it is easy for friends and family to come in together for treatments, many patients find the group setting comforting and the collective energy in the treatment can make individual treatments more powerful.

 How often should i plan to come in?

 This handy infographic from our friends at Boynton Beach Community Acupuncture helps explain....

 Check out this FREE e-book, written by our friend Andy Wegman at Manchester Acupuncture Studio!
 It's called "Why Did You Put That Needle There?"
 Check it out!!!

-Our fees are based on a sliding scale where you chose what to pay, anywhere from $15 to $40 per treatment.
+Our fees are based on a sliding scale where you chose what to pay, anywhere from $30 to $50 per treatment.
+We also sell packages of 5 treatments for $125.
 Research in the United States has shown that acupuncture is most effective when done frequently and regularly.
 Once a week is usually the minimum required to make progress, and twice weekly early in the treatment process can increase the success rate significantly.
 The goal of the sliding scale is to keep acupuncture affordable and allow you to come in often enough to get better and stay better.